andreaulicna/java_tictactoe/README.md

   - The [`Spring Boot framework`](https://spring.io/projects/spring-boot) is used to handle API calls and backend services.

 - **Kotlin**:
-  - llers are written in Kotlin to demonstrate seamless integration with Java.
+  - Controllers are written in Kotlin to demonstrate seamless integration with Java.

 Further, the backend is connected to a `PostgreSQL` to store user information and record match results.